 Steel doors are installed between interior and exterior areas.
 They are also typically installed between houses and garages.
 Rarely are they installed in interior-to-interior spaces unless there is a great need for security or fire-block in one of those areas.

-Can I Have One Installed in a Residence?
+Can You Have One Installed in a Residence?

 Yes.
-Even though steel doors are most often associated with institutional applications (stores, schools, etc.), we are starting to see many more residences with them.
+Even though steel doors are most often associated with institutional applications (such as stores, schools, etc.), there are many more residences with them.

 No. Steel doors are comprised of either a polyurethane or polystyrene core with a steel skin over the top.

 A solid steel door would be prohibitively heavy and would most likely tear out the hinges.
 Steel between 16 and 24 gauge is used for the skin of the door.
 A wood frame, called a stile, surrounds the perimeter of the door.
 None of the polyurethane or polystyrenes is visible on the edges of the door.

-Studies show that these man-made materials are 500% better at blocking unwanted heat and cold than wood doors.
+Studies show that these human-made materials are 500% better at blocking unwanted heat and cold than wood doors.